APS Global Collaboration on COVID-19

 Working Group on Education and COVID-19

-This group focuses on how psychological science can inform the intersection of education and COVID-19.
-The group will examine how COVID has affected education and learning as well as the interplay between COVID and college admissions processes.
+Focusing on how psychological science can inform the intersection of education and COVID-19, including how COVID has affected education and learning as well as the interplay between COVID and college admissions processes.

 - Leader: Jonathan Wai – University of Arkansas, USA